Sujimichi/KerbalXMod/README.md

 ###see [KerbalX.com/mod](https://KerbalX.com/mod) for more detailed info.

 ####Licence
-Licenced under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 | Copyright (c) 2016, <Katateochi@gmail.com>
+Licenced under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) | Copyright (c) 2016, <Katateochi@gmail.com>

 See LICENCE.txt for full licence which should be included (or see https://creativecommons.org/licenses/by-nc-nd/4.0/ & https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode)